Velocidex/velociraptor-docs/content/artifact_references/pages/linux.sys.suid.md

   or exploit a vulnerability in an application with the setsuid or setgid bits to get code running in a different user’s context.
-Additionally, adversaries can use this mechanism on their own malware to make sure they&#x27;re able to execute in elevated contexts in the future [2].
+Additionally, adversaries can use this mechanism on their own malware to make sure they're able to execute in elevated contexts in the future [2].

 reference: